JERRY RICE VS. RANDY MOSS

 - Joe Montana (as Lincoln): The NFL G.O.A.T.

-For me, the players up for the Teddy Roosevelt carving include Brady, Manning, John Elway, Brett Favre, and Dan Marino.
+For me, the players up for the Teddy Roosevelt carving include Tom Brady, Peyton Manning, John Elway, Brett Favre, and Dan Marino.

 If this hypothetical Mount Rushmore included other positions, Jim Brown likely would be the only unanimous choice.
 After reserving a second spot for Montana, I would accept one player from Group A (Unitas or Rice) and one player from Group B (Dick Butkus or Lawrence Taylor).

 I don’t know if there’s a correlation or if it’s just a coincidence, but Brady/Belichick haven’t won a Super Bowl since Adam Vinatieri left or Spygate was exposed.
-[As indicated by my previous update, this observation is no longer valid.
-However, the Patriots have another controversy (Deflategate) overshadowing their most recently championship despite whatever Bostonians believe.]
 I could add that one of Brady’s three Super Bowl titles wouldn’t have happened without the “Tuck Rule,” but then again, he lost another title to one of the most improbable plays in NFL history.

 THE HELMET CATCH